 The Challenges of Running a Private Practice

-Starting and operating a private practice can be an amazing experience full of fulfillment.
+Starting a private therapy practice can be an amazing experience full of fulfillment.
 But there are also many challenges you will face.
 Before we jump in on our starting a private practice in counseling checklist, let’s highlight some of those challenges you will face while running a private practice: